zhufucdev/Hook/The_Hook_API.md

 |systemStartup|When the plugin is loaded because of system starting up|nothing|

 ### getOpenedDocuments()
-*return:* a read-only array containing each document shown in the tab view
+*return:* a read-only array containing each document shown in the tab view.

 *see:* [DocumentView](Hook/Plugin/Interpret/JSDocumentView.cs)
 ### getRecentDocuments()